School of Architecture and Design

 About the School of Architecture and Design

 Architecture has the functional task of creating built environments for human activity.
 As an expression of human values, it must address the interrelated physical, social, political, economic, and cultural issues of our time.
-The Master of Architecture curriculum reflects this range of inquiry.
+The curriculum reflects this range of inquiry.
 Design is an intellectual enterprise and an art form.
 It requires the integration of liberal ambition and the technical expertise.
 Pedagogically, the design studio sequence provides a project-based, experiential learning environment that allows students to apply knowledge from other areas of the curriculum.
 The school maintains that the emphasis on design and practicum-based learning within the curriculum prepares students for effective participation in the profession and for rendering service to the public.
 Students define their own goals and career paths based on the knowledge acquired in the classroom and tested through the varied projects in the design studio, technology sequence, and other project-based courses in the program.

 The School of Architecture and Design supports professionalism and excellence in its programs, based on its focus on research and design pedagogy.
 New York Institute of Technology is an ideal place to foster innovation and to advance discovery.
 This is consistent with the vision for New York Tech to be a place where students learn to become critical and creative thinkers, combining the mindset of critical humanists with the design thinking of engineers and artists.

 Rapidly advancing technology is transforming the world around us in ways that are seen and unseen, many that are beyond the limits of our imagination.
-By encouraging confrontations between ethical judgement, critical thinking and ever more powerful tools of design and production, we seek to empower our students to take ownership over driving their careers and the the profession.
+By encouraging confrontations between ethical judgement, critical thinking and ever more powerful tools of design and production, we seek to empower our students to take ownership over driving their careers and the profession.
 By enhancing student and faculty research opportunities, we hope to generate new pedagogical models.

 The development of interdisciplinary fields of study, supported by collaborations with other units, departments, and programs at the university, will prepare students for leadership roles, and to participate in the rapid transformations occurring in academia and the profession, particularly with respect to the increasingly global issues of natural and built environments.
 Technology-based curricula with interdisciplinary courses offer strong quality and unique educational experiences fostering environmental awareness, sustainable solutions, and social responsibility.
 The B.Arch. and B.S.A.T. curricula are committed to interdisciplinary fields of study.
 The curriculum is organized so that the third year of study offers a variety of topical specializations with access to a broad range of available electives, including ones outside of the School of Architecture and Design.